 The Government has put in place a compensation scheme for those affected by the cessation of turf cutting on raised bog special areas of conservation.
-This cessation of turf cutting compensation scheme comprises a payment of €1,500 per year, index linked, for15 years or, where feasible, relocation of turf cutters to non-designated bogs where they can continue to cut turf.
+This cessation of turf cutting compensation scheme comprises a payment of €1,500 per year, index linked, for 15 years or, where feasible, relocation of turf cutters to non-designated bogs where they can continue to cut turf.
 Those wishing to relocate can avail of the financial payment or the delivery of 15 tonnes of cut turf per annum while relocation sites are identified and prepared.
 The costs of acquiring and preparing relocation sites will be met by the State.
-An additional once-off payment of €500 for qualifying turf cutters will be provided where legal agreements are signed with the Minister for Culture, Heritage and the Gaeltacht.
+An additional once-off payment of €500 for qualifying turf cutters will be provided where legal agreements are signed with the Minister for Housing, Local Government and Heritage.

 The qualifying criteria for the cessation of turf cutting compensation scheme are that:

 - The claimant must have a legal interest in one of the 53 raised bog special areas of conservation – ownership or turbary right;

 - The claimant must have been the owner or entitled to exercise turbary rights on the land in question on 25 May 2010;

 - The turbary on the site must not be exhausted;

 - The claimant must have been cutting turf on the land in question during the relevant five year period; and

 - No turf cutting or associated activity is on-going on the property.